Southwest Connecticut Reliability Project

 - Line voltage: 115,000-volt (115-kV) overhead transmission line

-- Substation: Substation upgrades at both Plumtree Substation in Bethel, and Stony Hill Substation in Brookfield
+- Substations: Substation upgrades at both Plumtree Substation in Bethel, and Stony Hill Substation in Brookfield

 - Siting review by: The Connecticut Siting Council (CSC)